Iurii-Dziuban/spring-batch-sandbox/README.md

 - `partitioner` with partitioner functionality feature
 - `retry` with two samples with stateless and stateful retry
 - `scheduler` with scheduling features based on cron and quartz

-## `spring-batch-jpa`
-Main features examples are under src/main/java folder.
-It is simply classes with main methods, that explain the feature and ready to be executed and provide log that shows the results.
 - `hibernate` with Hibernate reader/writers capabilities and integration (hibernate dependency has dependency conflict.
 To enable example uncomment hibernate dependency)
 - `jpa` with JPA reader/writers capabilities and integration (hibernate dependency has dependency conflict.
 To enable example uncomment hibernate jpa dependency)
   * example with Hibernate
   * example with EclipseLink (BasicDatasource is not supported, different Datasource implementation is used, HQL and JPQL difference)
   * example with OpenJPA (HQL, JPQL and difference of query for openjpa)

-# Tests
-** (`spring-batch-default`) **
-Tests are under `src/test/java`
+Tests under `src/test/java`
+- `general` - simple test demo
-- `mongo` test with embedded and external modes *NOTE* `mvn clean pre-integration-test -Dembedmongo.wait` to run mongodb locally
+- `mongo` test with embedded and external modes **NOTE** `mvn clean pre-integration-test -Dembedmongo.wait` to run mongodb locally
 - `java_config` test with spring batch java config and invocation of job
 - `system_command` test with spring batch command tasklet to run command line command
 - `param_passing` test of passing parameters inside one step and between steps
 - `retry` test for spring-retry annotation based functionality
 - `spring_integration` test for integration of spring batch with spring integration framework.
 Poller, Transformer, Router, Email sending by Spring integration and job processing via spring batch.

+# Ideas